 Hotel-Enhanced Mixed-Use: Planning for Brand Transition

-By Robert E. Braun, Hotel Lawyer and Data Security Advisor and Robert E. Braun, Hotel Lawyer and Data Security Advisor
+By Robert E. Braun, Hotel Lawyer and Robert E. Braun, Hotel Lawyer

 Rebranding—whether in a mixed-use environment or as a stand-alone property—will also typically take place on termination of franchise and management agreements, or when a hotel gains a new owner.
 In these cases, a hotel owner often seeks a new manager in order to achieve better operating results, maximize value, or simply to engage an operator that is more in tune with the owner’s objectives.